OpenEuroLLM/oellm-autoexp/README.md

 - `ExecutionAction`: run an arbitrary command (downstream evaluation, conversions, etc.).
 - `RestartAction`: trigger restart policies (optionally overriding the `mode`) and annotate the decision (see note below).
 - `TerminationAction`: record a terminal event separate from policy decisions.
-- `ErrorNoteAction`: attach a human-readable note to error events.
+- `LogAction`: attach a human-readable note to error events.

 Actions receive the `MonitorEvent` metadata (including regex capture groups such as `{checkpoint_path}`) so they can template commands or notes.
 Custom actions can be registered by way of compoconf by subclassing `BaseMonitorAction`.